jpartlow/kvm_automation_tooling/REFERENCE.md

 ATM this is just a placeholder for the module so that rspec-puppet can get_module_name and setup the spec/fixtures/modules link correctly.

+### <a name="kvm_automation_tooling--server--package_prerequisites"></a>`kvm_automation_tooling::server::package_prerequisites`

+Ensures package dependencies for openvox-server or openvoxdb.

+This class can be used for cases where openvox-server or openvoxdb packages are downloaded and installed directly, bypassing dependency handling by package managers like apt or dnf.

 ## Functions